New Zealand AM class electric multiple unit: Introduction

 The first unit was transferred to the purpose-built Wiri depot on 26 August 2013.
 It was certified at the depot before being officially unveiled on 12 September.

 The next units arrived in Auckland in November 2013, with two sets due to arrive every month December 2013 – November 2014, four each month December 2014 – July 2015.

 The first revenue service ran on 28 April 2014 on the Onehunga Line, following a public open day the preceding day on which the trains were used to run free shuttle services between Britomart and Newmarket.
 Electric Eastern Line services commenced on 15 September 2014 as far as Manukau; Eastern Line services to Papakura were diverted to terminate at Manukau from 8 December 2014, completing the Eastern Line electrification.

 Electric Southern Line services to Papakura commenced on 15 January 2015, running two return off-peak services on weekdays.
 From 16 May 2015, all weekend services, with the exception of the shuttle service between Papakura and Pukekohe were operated by electric trains, including the Western Line.

 Electric trains were fully introduced into daily services across the Auckland electrified rail network on 20 July 2015.
 Electric trains operate as far as Swanson on the Western Line and as far as Pukekohe on the Southern Line.

 Accidents

 On 29 January 2015, a pedestrian was struck by a train and killed at Morningside station whilst attempting to cross at a pedestrian level crossing.

-The front three cars of an inbound train derailed in the Britomart tunnel on the approach to the platforms on 9 May 2018 and stopped millimetres from a concrete wall.
+The leading three cars of an inbound six car train derailed in the Britomart tunnel on the approach to the platforms on 9 May 2018 and stopped millimetres from a concrete wall.
 The emergency brakes were activated and no injuries were recorded.
 The derailed units took several days to clear.
 The TAIC investigation found that a manufacturing defect in a rail caused the rail to fracture.

-On 4 April 2025, a train collided with a car at the Maurice Road level crossing in Penrose, killing the sole occupant.
+On 4 April 2025, an Onehunga Line train collided with a car at the Maurice Road level crossing in Penrose, killing the sole occupant.

+On 2 February 2026, an Eastern Line train was routed onto a section of unelectrified track near Middlemore station, damaging the overhead line and the train's pantograph and stranding the passengers on board.